-3 Quick Tips For Choosing Your Brand Colors
+3 Quick Tips for Choosing Your Brand Colors (Backed by Strategy & Psychology)

 1. Keep It Simple

-I suggest keeping your color palette to 6 colors or less whenever possible.
-Now, don’t get me wrong there are absolutely times when you’ll need a more robust palette but I would urge you to start small, and build upon your palette as it becomes necessary.
+If you’re wondering how to choose brand colors that are easy to implement, I suggest keeping your palette to six colors or less whenever possible.
+Now, don’t get me wrong — there are absolutely times when you’ll need a more robust palette — but I’d urge you to start small and expand your palette as needed.

-Your primary brand colors are just that, the primary colors you’ll be using for your brand.
-These should be the main colors used on your website, social media, printables, etc.
+• Primary brand colors (2–3): These are your main colors used across your brand — website, social media, printables, etc.

 2. Use Color Psychology